stanford-crfm/levanter/docs/design/Data-Loader-Design.md

 ## Shuffling

 ### A brief digression
-Why do we shuffle in machine learning Shuffling reduces variance in the gradients.
+Why do we want to shuffle during training?
+Shuffling reduces variance in the gradients.
 If we have batches where every example is from the same document/domain, then the gradients for those batches will be correlated.

 That said, in our setting where we use moving windows from documents, if we round-robin from chunks (which are produced